rudahee/ddd_hexa-test/README.md

 ## Usage

 The application likely provides RESTful endpoints for task management.
-However, specific endpoints and their usage are not detailed in the repository.
-You may need to explore the codebase or check for any available API documentation.
+However, specific endpoints and their usage are not detailed in this readme.
+You can check all endpoints on `resources\api` on OpenAPI yaml or postman collection.

-## Contributing

-If you wish to contribute to this project:

-1. Fork the repository
-2. Create your feature branch (`git checkout -b feature/AmazingFeature`)
-3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
-4. Push to the branch (`git push origin feature/AmazingFeature`)
-5. Open a Pull Request

 ## Additional Notes

 - This project serves as a demonstration of DDD (Domain-Driven Design) and Hexagonal Architecture principles in Java.
 - The use of Spring Boot is evident from the `pom.xml` file, indicating that this is a Spring Boot application.
 - For more detailed information about the project structure and implementation details, refer to the source code and any additional documentation within the repository.